53 People Were Shot Over the Holiday Weekend in Chicago

 On Monday, two shootings in broad daylight brought the weekend tally to 53 people shot since Friday afternoon, the Chicago Tribune reports.
 At least a dozen of those injured are in serious or critical condition, making the death toll likely to rise.

-On Christmas at around 9:20pm, two brothers, aged 18 and 21, were gunned down by an unknown assailant while playing dice on their family’s front porch, the Tribune reports.
+On Christmas at around 9:20p.m., two brothers, ages 18 and 21, were gunned down by an unknown assailant while playing dice on their family’s front porch, the Tribune reports.
 Five other friends and relatives were injured in the surprise attack, at least two were in critical condition and may have since died of their injuries.

 “It seemed like it was going to be a pretty decent weekend.
 Christmas, no shooting, then boom,” their neighbor, Anthony Marshall, told the Tribune.
 By Monday evening, Chicago had seen at least two double homicides among eight multiple-victim shootings, according to the Tribune, which has kept a tally of gun violence throughout the long weekend.